TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 - User’s wallet sends stablecoins **directly to the beneficiary wallet** (self-custody).
 - The OIDC4VP response (VP token and SD-JWT) is encrypted (JWE) so **only the beneficiary can access sensitive identity data**.
 - Vendor may log session metadata but not personal data.
+- If required, the vendor or beneficiary can connect to **Notabene as a VASP endpoint** for TFR compliance.

 **Compliance (TFR & AML):**